 Accidents involving large commercial trucks often result in much more serious injuries, especially for drivers of smaller vehicles.
 Despite the many rules and obligations truck drivers must adhere to, many go without sufficient rest, putting themselves and others at risk.

-As with motorcyclists, bicycle accidents as often the result of another driver’s negligence.
+As with motorcyclists, bicycle accidents are often the result of another driver’s negligence.
 Some drivers feel bicyclists have no place on the road and drive aggressively, which can create a dangerous situation for all parties involved.